MadcoreTom/tasks/readme.md

 # Export format

-The export is in [trivial graph format](https://en.wikipedia.org/wiki/Trivial_Graph_Format), with comments for the original JSON objects.
-You could dump it into something like [yed](https://www.yworks.com/products/yed) or easily process it yourself
+The export is a header line (starting with `//`) including a version and a link to the site they were generated from.
+This is followed by JSON array lines, with possibly nested arrays (less repeating object keys)

 # Sort